bernhardAxonIvy/doc/source/designer-guide/user-interface/web-page.rst

    Some browsers delegate the displaying of certain file types to third party plugins and/or applications depending on the configuration of the client.
-Thus this behaviour cannot be controlled by Ivy.
+Thus this behavior cannot be controlled by Ivy.

 .. include:: _html-content-in-the-cms.rst